|

 which he thus makes stand for themselves.

-The Kunsthalle Wien will be showing the artist’s first comprehensive retrospective in Europe.
+The Kunsthalle Wien will be showing the artists first comprehensive